Skip to main content

 How will I get my protein identifications?

-Protein identification by LC-MS includes Mascot analysis.
+Protein identification by LC-MS includes one Mascot analysis.
 After the analysis is complete, we will send you a unique link with log in information to access your data.
-Your data is kept on our in-house server and is available 24/7.
+Your data is kept on our in-house server and is available for one year after project completion.

-Additional analyses, including bioinformatics, will be charged according to an hourly rate.
+Additional data processing will be charged according to an hourly rate.

 Can I get the raw data?